mruston0/DeezerShuffler/README.md

 This app uses the Deezer API to do just that.
 It loads in your list of your favourite albums, randomizes it, and starts playing them.

+This app is also giving me an excuse to learn Vue.js.